On platforms like Instagram and Twitter, hashtags are essential for reaching new audiences and engaging with followers.

 Given that hashtags aren’t the big engagement driver, it makes sense that some experts say that they’re not worth the trouble.
 That said, it’s important to note that hashtags don’t work the same on every platform.

 As mentioned above, Facebook hashtags are often used in a way that’s similar to how keywords are used in Google search.
-Though it’s worth pointing out, Facebook hasn’t released hashtag guidelines since 2016 and offers little in the way of using them effectively.
+It’s worth pointing out that Facebook hasn’t released hashtag guidelines since 2016 and offers little in the way of using them effectively.

 Tips for Using Facebook Hashtags

-So, I’ve gone over the basics of how Facebook hashtags work and touched on how effective they are.
+How do hashtags work on Facebook, really?
+I’ve already gone over the basics of how Facebook hashtags work and touched on how effective they are.

 I think the best case for hashtags is using them as a way to enhance the user experience for your Facebook followers, rather than exclusively using them as a way to amplify your reach.